 CDPs are software, Saas, ready to use and to be integrated into your current data marketing system.
-The functional bricks are pre-built to facilitate rapid deployment and, above all, to allow business teams to quickly get to grips with the system.
+The functional bricks are pre-built to facilitate rapid deployment and, above all, to allow business teams to get to grips with the system quickly.

 A unified and up-to-date customer database

-Your customer data is therefore centralised, standardised and continuously enriched.
-By synchronising the data mentioned in real time (or almost), a CDP gives you access to an exhaustive, up-to-date view of your customers.
+Your customer data is therefore centralized, standardised, and continuously enriched.
+By synchronizing the data mentioned in real-time (or almost), a CDP gives you access to an exhaustive, up-to-date view of your customers.

 A platform that can be accessed by other systems and applications

 A Customer Data Platform doesn’t just ingest data.
 It restructures it, adds calculated fields such as trends or scoring models, and then makes it usable by your other tools and systems through segments or aggregates.